 Angle of Incidence (AOI)

-The angle at which light enters a grating.
-Measured from normal (perpendicular) incidence to the grating surface.
+The angle at which light enters a grating or other optic.
+Measured from normal (perpendicular) incidence to the grating or optic surface.

 The useful wavelength range of a grating, spectrometer, or system.